Top tools to optimize your website's loading time

 Those benefits do not even include the increased traffic that some webmasters may see if they reduce their site's load time, as search engines such as Google use the load time in their algorithm.

-The following list offers resources that you can use to analyze how fast your websites load, and for suggestions on what to optimize to bring the loading time down.
+The following list offers resources that you can use to analyze how fast your websites load, and for suggestions on what to optimize to make sites faster.

 Tools to measure your website's page performance